Azure-For-Everyone/techorama-2022/exercise-5/README.md

 Everyone loves a palindrome right, we use it everyday.
 Hmm?
 Not really, but to be honest some of them are cool like this one.
 This year we had this special data **22/02/2022** (22th of february in 2022).
 Nice palemdroom isn't it?

-Of course more palindromes like:
+Of course thera are a lot more palindromes like:

 - Madam
 - Racecar
 - Level
 - and much more.

-Palindromes are everywhere, but can we develop a function that calculates a palindrome?
+Palindromes are everywhere, but can we develop a function that verifies if a world is a valid palindrome?
 Yes I believe so.

 ![Palimdrome](../images/palindrome.jpg)